 95-11 101 Avenue between Woodhaven Avenue and 95th Street

 While this Junior Olympic Development Youth Program is also only open to children ages 8 to 18, Pro Line allows even younger kids to give archery a try.
 No equipment purchase or membership is necessary to start, though those who wish to compete down the line will need to join USA Archery.
 Private practice sessions are held on Saturday mornings.
-Kids under 16 can shoot for only $5 per session.
+Kids under 16 can shoot for only a small session fee.
 There is also a fully stocked Pro Shop on the premises.

 Victory Archers – Staten Island